PiyushGargOfficial/HireNinjas/README.md

 4.For Playing Around:
 a.
-I have also made routes for adding ninjas , updating and deleting them. b.So you can play around and add more ninjas or create a front end for CRUD operations on ninjas or a login page using jwt and password hash/bcrypt. c.OR since i have return the CRUD operations in the backend , you can test in postman.
+I have also made routes for adding ninjas , updating and deleting them. b.So you can play around and add more ninjas or create a front end for CRUD operations on ninjas or a login page using jwt and password hash/bcrypt. c.OR since i have written the CRUD operations in the backend , you can test in postman.